ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 The extensibility offered by the proposed request interface allows an implementer to add custom attributes to the transaction entity in order to influence the way that the evidence generation is performed.

-In such an approach, a new custom attribute for request entities of type `id-pkix-evidence-entity-transaction` is defined.
+In such an approach, a new custom attribute for request entities of type "transaction" is defined.
 Then, an attribute of that type is included in the attestation request (as part of the transaction entity) while specifying a value.
 This value is considered by the HSM while generating the PKIX evidence.